Last Updated on June, 2025

 Key Specs:

-- Includes a 2-week step-by-step training guide
+- Includes a step-by-step 2-week training program

-- Waterproof collar
+- Waterproof collar for all-weather use

 Pros